awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-stackset.md

 # AWS::CloudFormation::StackSet<a name="aws-resource-cloudformation-stackset"></a>

 The `AWS::CloudFormation::StackSet` enables you to provision stacks into AWS accounts and across Regions by using a single CloudFormation template\.
-In the stack set, you specify the template to use, as well as any parameters and capabilities that the template requires\.
+In the stack set, you specify the template to use, in addition to any parameters and capabilities that the template requires\.

 ## Syntax<a name="aws-resource-cloudformation-stackset-syntax"></a>